-The first works to incorporate a sparsity penalty term within a DDSP framework are those on blind estimation using acoustic embeddings~\cite{gotz2025matching}, and on grouped FDNs for coupled rooms~\cite{das2025differentiable}.
-The former employed a non-proportional GEQ design, while the latter used a subband structure requiring only scalar attenuations.
+Recent work has demonstrated promising results by incorporating a loss term that regularizes the feedback matrix in FDNs.
+Specifically, G\"otz et al.~\cite{gotz2025matching} applied it in blind estimation using acoustic embeddings, while Das et al.~\cite{das2025differentiable} explored grouped FDNs for modeling coupled rooms.
 Both methods jointly optimized frequency-independent and frequency-dependent parameters through composite loss functions.
-Specifically, besides the sparsity penalty term,~\cite{gotz2025matching} uses a multiscale spectral (MSS) loss, while~\cite{das2025differentiable} includes a distance metric on EDCs.
-While both approaches produced promising results, many of the design choices regarding the loss functions were somewhat arbitrary.
+Specifically, to optimize the attenuation filters,~\cite{gotz2025matching} uses a multiscale spectral (MSS) loss, while~\cite{das2025differentiable} includes a distance metric on EDCs.
 As noted by the authors in~\cite{dal2024similarity}, common time–frequency representations such as the MSS, although effective for many synthesis tasks, do not fully capture the statistical properties characteristic of RIRs.
 EDC-based losses, while they are more perceptually valid~\cite{dal2024similarity}, present asymmetries around the minimum and are highly sensitive to background noise and spectral discrepancies.
-Moreover, although attenuation is fully determined by the strength of the attenuating elements in the feedback loop, MSS and EDC representations are influenced by variations in the frequency-independent elements, whose effects have not yet been examined.
+Moreover, although attenuation is fully determined by the strength of the attenuating elements in the feedback loop, MSS and EDC representations are also influenced by variations in the frequency-independent elements, whose effects have not yet been examined.